WillemReynvaan/Re12Opdr3/README.md

 Close milestone: This test checks whether it is possible to close a milestone, even if there are open tickets with that milestone.
 This test only works if there is such a milestone with open tickets, otherwise it will be pending.

+Restore temporary comment: This test checks whether the comment that was typed for a new ticket is restored when the page is reloaded.
+This simulates a crashed browser.
+The test explicitly waits after typing and reloading to allow saving and restoring.